When the student is ready the teacher appears

 I’m almost astounded how far I have come since seeking help with my business in terms of my mindset and the clients I’m getting to work with.
 What I’m achieving in my life and business is exciting, I’m truly living my values and it is all down to actively seeking the support of some awesome coaches!!

-Why I Created the Career Launch Programme
+Why I Created my Coaching Programme

-In my Career Coaching practice, I work with individuals who are stuck, not knowing where to go next and use my 6 stage Career Coaching process to help them figure out what they want to do with their career and work with them to plan a route to get there.
+In my Coaching practice, I work with individuals who are stuck, not knowing where to go next and use my 6 stage Coaching process to help them figure out what they want to do with their career and work with them to plan a route to get there.
 I’m not one of these people who tries to convince the world that they’re perfect and have all their sh*t together, I’m a human with strengths and weaknesses, just like you and I absolutely love seeing my clients realising their goals.